MainActivityKt/Simple-Chat-Bot-Java/README.md

     Enter remainders of dividing your age by 3, 5 and 7.
     Your age is {yourAge}; that's a good time to start programming!

-## Stage 4/5:Teach your bot to count
+## Stage 4/5: Teach your bot to count

 Now our bot can count to any number the user wants.
 P.S. she is getting smarter : )